VirgilSecurity/virgil-purekit-net/README.md

 ## Register your Account
 Before starting practicing with the SDK and usage examples be sure that:
-- you have a registered Account at Virgil Cloud
+- you have a registered Passw0rd Account
 - you have a registered Passw0rd Application
 - and you got your Passw0rd Application's credentials, such as: Application ID, Access Token, Service Public Key, Client Secret Key.